The SpIDnet (Streptococcus pneumoniae Invasive Disease network) aimed to strengthen

 surveillance for invasive pneumococcal disease (IPD) in all age groups.
 SpIDnet includes

-multicentre studies to measure the effectiveness (VE) of pneumococcal vaccines and impact of vaccination programmes in Europe.
+multicentre studies to measure the effectiveness (VE) of pneumococcal vaccines and impact of vaccination programs in Europe.

-Two major groups of pneumococcal vaccines are currently available: polysaccharide vaccines, i.e. 23-valent vaccine (PPV23) and conjugate vaccines (PCV).
+Two major groups of pneumococcal vaccines are currently available: polysaccharide vaccines, ie 23-valent vaccine (PPV23) and conjugate vaccines (PCV).
 Starting in 2009, conjugate vaccines covering 10 and 13 serotypes have replaced the 7-valent vaccine in most European countries.
-New vaccines covering 15 and 20 serotypes will be gradually included in the vaccination programmes following authorisation in Europe.
+New vaccines covering 15 and 20 serotypes will be gradually included in the vaccination programs following authorization in Europe.

 Development of protocols

-Development of generic protocols for IPD surveillance, pneumococcal vaccines’ effectiveness studies (indirect cohort method, cohort) and for impact of vaccination programmes studies.
+Development of generic protocols for IPD surveillance, pneumococcal vaccines' effectiveness studies (indirect cohort method, cohort) and for impact of vaccination programs studies.

 Coordination of networks

-Coordination of multicentre, multicountry surveillance and research networks: review of protocols, organisation of scientific conferences and technical workshops
+Coordination of multicentre, multicountry surveillance and research networks: review of protocols, organization of scientific conferences and technical workshops

 Pooled data analysis

-Pooled analyses to provide pneumococcal vaccines’ effectiveness and population level impact estimates at the European level: data management, data validation, development of scripts, report writing, scientific communications.
+Pooled analyzes to provide pneumococcal vaccines' effectiveness and population level impact estimates at the European level: data management, data validation, development of scripts, report writing, scientific communications.